 Do you see Couples?

 At present, I only work with individuals.
-If we are working together in individual therapy we may have a friend, family member, spouse etc. join us from time to time to address specific concerns, ie: how they can help, provide information on what is going on, addressing a specific concern/conflict, but I do not currenly work with couples for couples/marriage counselling.
-We have another psychologist at BHAC, Dr. Elma Augustine, that provides these services or there are other providers in the community.
-We can also discuss the various options that are available if that would be helpful.
+If we are working together in individual therapy we may have a friend, family member, spouse etc. join us from time to time to address specific concerns, ie: how they can help, provide information on what is going on, addressing a specific concern/conflict, but I do not currently work with couples for couples/marriage counselling.
+There are several other therapists that provides these services in the community.
+We can discuss the various options that are available if that would be helpful.

 Do you work with friends or family members?